Preparing psychology's next generation

 by Corporate Relations and Business Strategy Staff

 November 20, 2008 — Identifying a fundamental gap in psychologist training, representatives of the American Psychological Association Practice Organization (APAPO), National Council of Schools and Programs of Professional Psychology (NCSPP) and APA Div.
-42 (Independent Practice) worked together to create a model syllabus on practice management (35 KB).
+42 (Independent Practice) worked together to cr (35 KB).

 "While graduate programs may have coursework in supervision and professional issues, very few teach the business skills psychologists need to thrive in today's marketplace," said David Ballard, PsyD, MBA, APA's Assistant Executive Director for Corporate Relations and Business Strategy, APAPO's representative on the joint project.
 "Our hope is that the inclusion of business of practice topics in the graduate school curriculum will better prepare early career psychologists to practice in the real world, thereby enhancing their ability to provide valuable psychological services and earn a decent living," he said.